Events

 Transportation Factoring Meeting

 Transportation Factoring organizations have unique needs.
 One of the best ways to help with your strategic planning is to spend time discussing those issues with other Transportation Factors.
 The purpose of this meeting is to provide a forum with current industry topics for Transportation Factors.
 This is a unique opportunity to share ideas and learn from others.
-Along with roundtable group discussions, guest speakers will dive into topics ranging from upcoming changes in the transportation industry, critical transportation issues, current frauds and future trends.
+Along with roundtable group discussions, guest speakers will dive into topics ranging from upcoming changes in the transportation industry, critical transportation factoring issues, and future trends.
 There will also be an exhibit hall with vendors that provide services for Transportation Factors.

-The Schedule: September 8-10, 2025
+The Schedule: September 14-16, 2026

 - Monday Welcome Reception: 5:00pm - 6:30pm